emsonn/keyboardvisualizer/README.md

 ```
 pip install pillow
 ```
-be sure to keep the pyxhook file within the same directory as keyboardvisualizer.py
+Be sure to keep the pyxhook file within the same directory as keyboardvisualizer.py, as this records key presses.

 ### To run:
 ```